Christopher Mills BL

 • Jointly advising the Free Legal Advice Centre’s Traveller Legal Service on the constitutionality of various amendments needed to planning legislation to facilitate the construction of accommodation for Travellers.

 Chris is a founding member of the Bar of Ireland’s Climate Bar Association, and acted as its Secretary for a number of years.
 He is also a member of the EU Bar Association, the Irish Centre for European Law, and the Commercial Litigation Association of Ireland.
-He is a board member of Capital Credit Union.
+He is formerly a board member of Capital Credit Union.

 He has a half-Blue from Oxford for fencing, and is a former member of the Irish fencing team.